 Your debt-to-income ratio (DTI) is your total monthly debt payments divided by your total gross monthly income.
+It helps lenders determine your approval odds and the likelihood of you being able to make your monthly payments.

-Your DTI helps lenders determine if you will be able to make your monthly payments.
-The higher your DTI, the more you may struggle to cover debts and other expenses.
+The higher your DTI, the more debt you have compared to your income, which signals to lenders that you may struggle to cover debts and other expenses.
 The lower your DTI, the more lenders see you as a reliable borrower.

 Step one: Add up your monthly debts